 The degree program provides opportunity for specialization within three areas of expertise in the sectoral profiles A - C .
 In addition, an education of generalists in water engineering is possible in the cross-sectoral profile D. Within the profile, modules of 36 CP have to be completed, of which at least 24 CP need to be covered by modules specific to the chosen profile (Tables 3 - 5).
-In addition, further modules of the profile or 'Supplementary Modules' can be chosen.
+In addition, further 'Supplementary Modules' can be chosen.